JuliaGraphics/Gtk.jl/README.md

 ## Precompilation

-Startup time for packages that use Gtk can be dramatically reduced by [precompiling Gtk](doc/precompilation.md).
+Gtk is precompilable by normal mechanisms.
+For further reduction of startup time for applications that use Gtk, one can even [build it into your local installation of julia](doc/precompilation.md).

 ## Usage